Cryptolens/cryptolens-java/README.md

 ```

 ### Deactivation
-In order to deactivate a license, we can call the `Key.Deactivate` method, as shown below:
+In order to deactivate a license, we can call the `Key.Deactivate` method, as shown below.
+Note, we need an access token with Deactivate permission, so the ones used in earlier examples cannot be used (unless they have this permission).

 ```java
 import io.cryptolens.methods.*;